 How to get rid of roaches the traditional way

 1. Glue strips and traps — Glue strips and traps can be purchased at local hardware stores and they’re widely available online as well.
-We recommend Harris Roach Glue Traps ($5.48, Amazon (opens in new tab)).
+We recommend Harris Roach Glue Traps ($5.98, Amazon).
 These can be used to determine high traffic areas.

 They essentially attract the cockroaches with a sweet scent and then the glue traps them in place.
 You will need to monitor the strips though and replace them as and when necessary.

-2. Bait — You can also use chemical baits, a more powerful option, which can be purchased at most stores; we recommend Combat Max 12 Month Roach Killing Bait ($10.99, Amazon (opens in new tab)).
+2. Bait — You can also use chemical baits, a more powerful option, which can be purchased at most stores; we recommend Combat Max 12 Month Roach Killing Bait ($11.98, Amazon).
 These contain insecticides disguised as food, which will attract passing roaches.
 Once they eat the bait, they carry it back to the nest, die and then spread the poison to the rest of the population as they eat that roach.

 These traps are often placed under sinks, large appliances and next to garbage cans, but they should be kept out of reach of pets and children.
 You will also need to reapply the bait as often as necessary and be prepared to find and clear the dead roaches yourself.

 3. Liquid concentrates — Liquid concentrates are a well-known roach deterrent and are widely available.
 You essentially dilute the solution with water and spray it in any areas which roaches frequent, such as cracks and crevices.
 You can apply the solution to surfaces around your home as well.

 If all else fails, it’s time to call in a professional.
 Sometimes an infestation can be so extreme that this is the best method.